MicrosoftDocs/bot-docs/articles/nodejs/middleware.md

 In this example, the bot simply prints some information about each message, but you can update `logIncomingMessage` and `logOutgoingMessage` as necessary to define the actions that you want to take for each message.

+## Sample code

+For a complete sample that shows how to intercept and log messages using the Bot Builder SDK for Node.js, see the <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/Node/capability-middlewareLogging" target="_blank">Middleware and Logging sample</a> in GitHub.